In the shadow

 Find the Eagles

-Eagles are everywhere in New York, but two sets of eagles have become symbols for a movement that began in the 1970s.
+Eagles are everywhere in New York, but three particular sets of eagles have long captured the interest of New Yorkers who want to preserve our treasured past.
 The eagles that once adorned the facades of the original Pennsylvania Station and the original Grand Central Terminal symbolize the importance of protecting the landmarks and history of the city we love.

 In particular, the Penn Station eagles remind us of the lost of a great treasure and embolden us to never let it happen again.

-Preiss is telling us to follow the eagle, but which eagle?
-The closest to the Statue of Liberty would be the eagles on Ellis Island.
-But all of the sculptures are unique and many come close to matching the one in the image.
+Preiss seems to be telling us to find the eagle, but which eagle?
+The eagles on Ellis Island are the closest to the Statue of Liberty, but there’s also an eagle in Battery Park staring out at the statue.
 If we’re going to narrow the search we need more information.

-While people are looking at the bird for patterns in the wings, shapes in the tail and meaning in the position of the legs, they miss the obvious …
+While trying to find patterns in the wings, shapes in the tail and meaning in the position of the legs, it’s easy to miss the obvious …

 this isn’t an eagle, it’s a seagull